ohashin2G/fju4ek_DS5111su24_lab_01/NOTES.md

 * I'm not finding examples of the pytest decorators for skip, fail etc

 * not finding examples of Given When Then
+* I installed the package, but it didn't run, is it running for you?